msreis/featsel/README.md

 |       |---\XTest.h
 ```

 Besides, the "Makefile", "featsel.cpp", and "featselTest.cpp" will be properly updated.
-The user must just edit the files in the directory tree above and run "make" and "make test" in order to have her/his new algorithm available.
+The user must just edit the files in the directory tree above and run "make" and "make test" in order to have her/his new algorithm functionally available.

 ### Including a New Cost Function